Khushityagi-web/Programming-Languages/count_gene_occurrances/README.md

-# 🧬 Counting Gene Occurrences in R (Beginner Exercise)
+# Counting Gene Occurrences in R (Beginner Exercise)

-This script demonstrates how to count repeated gene names in a vector using R’s built-in table() function.
+This script demonstrates how to count repeated gene names in a vector using R’s built-in `table()` function.
 It is part of a set of foundational programming tasks where I practiced applying basic R operations to simple biological examples.

+---

-## 🎯 Purpose
+## Purpose

 This exercise helps build early R skills, including:

-🔹 working with vectors
+- Working with vectors

-🔹  using table() to summarize categorical data
+- Using `table()` to summarize categorical data

-🔹  converting tabular output into lists
+- Converting tabular output into lists

-🔹  printing structured results
+- Printing structured results

 Although gene names are used, the goal is to understand how R handles frequency counting, which is essential for many downstream bioinformatics workflows.

+---

 ## What the Script Does

-🔹 Defines a function count_gene_occurrences()
+- Defines a function `count_gene_occurrences()`

-🔹 Takes a vector of gene names
+- Takes a vector of gene names

-🔹 Counts how many times each appears
+- Counts how many times each gene appears

-🔹 Returns the results as a list
+- Returns the results as a list

-🔹 Tests the function using an example vector
+- Tests the function using an example vector

-🔹 Prints the output in a readable format
+- Prints the output in a readable format

-Example Output:
+### Example Output

     $GeneA
     [1] 2

     $GeneB
     [1] 3

     $GeneC
     [1] 1

+---

-## 📂 File Structure
+## File Structure

     count_gene_occurrences/
-│── script.R      # R function to count occurrences of gene names └── README.md
+    │── script.R     # R function to count occurrences of gene names │── README.md

+---

 ## Skills Practiced

-🔹 Frequency counting with table()
+- Frequency counting using `table()`

-🔹 Converting data structures (table → list)
+- Converting data structures (table → list)

-🔹 Writing simple functions in R
+- Writing simple functions in R

-🔹 Basic vector manipulation
+- Basic vector manipulation

-🔹 Applying biological labels to foundational logic
+- Applying biological labels to foundational logic

+---

 ## Requirements

-R 3.6+
+- R 3.6+

-(No external packages required)
+No external packages are required.

+---

-### 🤝 Author
+## Author

+**Khushi Tyagi**
-Khushi Tyagi — strengthening foundational R skills for bioinformatics.
+Strengthening foundational R skills for bioinformatics